datng48/product-management-system/README.md

   * Toggle like:
     * Query to the db if a specific user has already liked the product:
       * if not then update like to the db and invalidate the data ( remove the stale data from cache )
-      * if already liked, then update the db to remove like and invalidate the data to
+      * if already liked, then update the db to remove like and invalidate the data

 ## Using the GraphQL API